bl4ckh4t3/tab-router/README.md

 # tab-router
-A tabbed master/detail router basse in ui-router
+An angular modulo that provider a tabbed master/detail routing based on ui-router